qlemaire22/speech-music-detection/README.md

 ### Labels

 The label file of an audio can either be a text file containing one label for the whole file (speech, music or noise) or be a text file containing the list of the events happening in the audio.
-In the last case the audio will be considered "mixed" and the label file has to be formatted in this ways:
+In the last case the audio will be considered "mixed" and the label file has to be formatted in this way:

     t_start1 t_stop1 music/speech
     t_start2 t_stop2 music/speech